catppuccin/userstyles/docs/src/content/docs/contributing/guides/syntax-highlighting.md

 ```

 > [!IMPORTANT]
-> The above snippet only works properly for userstyles that use browser/system media queries to apply the `#catppuccin` mixin.
-If a userstyle targets a specific attribute/element on the website to apply the mixin, this will not work all of the time.
+> The above snippet for Chroma only works properly for userstyles that use
+> browser/system media queries to apply the `#catppuccin` mixin.
+If a userstyle
+> targets a specific attribute/element on the website to apply the mixin, this
+> will not work all of the time.